-- 1. Those aged 6 months and older who are at increased risk of influenza related complications including the following groups: - a) Those aged 50 years or older (this is based on international guidelines; however, the HSE covers vaccination payments for those aged 65 and over.
-You may wish to take a subgroup for your audit e.g. those aged 65+years). - b) Those with chronic illness requiring regular medical follow-up e.g. chronic heart disease (including acute coronary syndrome) chronic liver disease chronic neurological disease (including multiple sclerosis and hereditary and degenerative disorders of the central nervous system) chronic renal failure chronic respiratory disease (including chronic obstructive pulmonary disease, cystic fibrosis, moderate or severe asthma, and bronchopulmonary dysplasia) diabetes mellitus haemoglobinopathies - c) Those with immunosuppression due to disease or treatment, including asplenia or hyposplenism. - d) Those with any condition that can compromise respiratory function (e.g. spinal cord injury, seizure disorder, or other neuromuscular disorder) especially those attending special schools/day centres. - e) Those with Down syndrome. - f) Children with moderate to severe neurodevelopmental disorders such as cerebral palsy and intellectual disability. - g) Children on long-term aspirin therapy (because of the risk of Reye's syndrome). - h) Those with morbid obesity i.e. Body mass index >40. - i) Residents of nursing homes, old people's homes, and other long stay facilities where rapid spread is likely to follow introduction of infection. - 2.
-Those likely to transmit influenza to a person at high risk for influenza complications (see 1 above): - a) Health Care Workers, both for their own protection and for the protection of patients who may have a suboptimal response to influenza vaccinations (see Chapter 4). - b) Household contacts of at-risk persons. - c) Out-of-home care givers to at-risk persons. - 3.All pregnant women at any stage of pregnancy (inactivated influenza vaccine only).
-Pregnancy increases the risk of complications from influenza because of the alterations in heart rate, lung capacity, and immunological function. - 4.
+1. Those aged 6 months and older who are at increased risk of influenza related complications including the following groups:

+- a) Those aged 50 years or older (this is based on international guidelines; however, the HSE covers vaccination payments for those aged 65 and over.
+You may wish to take a subgroup for your audit e.g. those aged 65+years). - b) Those with chronic illness requiring regular medical follow-up e.g. chronic heart disease (including acute coronary syndrome) chronic liver disease chronic neurological disease (including multiple sclerosis and hereditary and degenerative disorders of the central nervous system) chronic renal failure chronic respiratory disease (including chronic obstructive pulmonary disease, cystic fibrosis, moderate or severe asthma, and bronchopulmonary dysplasia) diabetes mellitus haemoglobinopathies - c) Those with immunosuppression due to disease or treatment, including asplenia or hyposplenism, and all cancer patients. - d) Those with any condition that can compromise respiratory function (e.g. spinal cord injury, seizure disorder, or other neuromuscular disorder) especially those attending special schools/day centres. - e) Children and adults with Down syndrome. - f) Children with moderate to severe neurodevelopmental disorders such as cerebral palsy and intellectual disability. - g) Children on long-term aspirin therapy (because of the risk of Reye's syndrome). - h) Those with morbid obesity i.e. Body mass index ≥40. - i) Residents of nursing homes, old people's homes, and other long stay facilities where rapid spread is likely to follow introduction of infection. - 2.
+Those likely to transmit influenza to a person at high risk for influenza complications (see 1 above): - a) Health Care Workers, both for their own protection and for the protection of patients who may have a suboptimal response to influenza vaccinations (see Chapter 4). - b) Household contacts of at-risk persons. - c) Out-of-home care givers to at-risk persons. - 3.
+All pregnant women at any stage of pregnancy (inactivated influenza vaccine only).
+Pregnancy increases the risk of complications from influenza because of the alterations in heart rate, lung capacity, and immunological function.
+It is estimated that immunisation could prevent 1-2 hospitalisations per 1,000 pregnant women.
+Because inactivated influenza virus vaccine is not a live vaccine it is very safe in pregnancy. - 4.
 Those who have close, regular contact with pigs, poultry or water fowl.